breadoliveoilsalt/jlox-compiler-in-ts/README.md

     // TODO: When you have a recursive function like buildArguments or
     // buildBlock, be consistent about whether it consumes the last brace
     // or token.
 The tradeoff is: all the other functions consume the last
+// - Do tests based on what I've learned in my scrap file!
+//    - especially tests for function calls that work so
+//    far, so I know I'm not breaking anything
     // token when evaluating, so there's consistence vs the call has to
     // then check that currentTokenHead-1 is the correct paren or brace,
     // rather than EOF.
 Here, buildArgs does NOT consume the right paren,